Do Persuasive Designs Make Smartphones More Addictive? -- A Mixed-Methods Study on Chinese University Students: Results

+In this section, we describe how interviewees perceived persuasive designs and which persuasive designs interviewees identified from their smartphones.
-Two interviewees from computer science (P3 and P7) and one interviewee from media major (P10) have learnt about definitions and applications of Persuasive Technology in prior studies.
-The other seven interviewees did not know Persuasive Technology before the interview.
-To investigate the influence of persuasive technologies upon the interviewees, definitions, applications and examples of Persuasive Technology were discussed with interviewees to ensure that the interviewees understand what Persuasive Technology is and how persuasive technologies work.

-After the discussion, the interviewer invited the interviewees to identify the Persuasive Technology applications and features they used daily.
-The persuasive applications, desings and features from the interviewees can be classified into the following categories:
+Interviewees were divided on knowledge of persuasive technology.
+On the one hand, two interviewees from computer science (P3 and P7) and one interviewee from a media major (P10) had learnt about persuasive technology in their previous education.
+They recalled persuasive technology as ``\textit{using automatic algorithms and notifications to persuade users}'' (P3), ``\textit{applying psychological methods in ICT products design}'' (P7), and ``\textit{studying users' preference to cultivate and reinforce habits}'' (P10).
+On the other hand, the other seven interviewees had no prior knowledge of persuasive technology before the interviews.
+To investigate their perceptions of persuasive technology, definitions, applications and examples of persuasive technology were discussed with interviewees to ensure that the interviewees understood what persuasive technologies were and how they worked.
+After the discussion, the interviewer invited the interviewees to identify persuasive applications and features in the apps they use daily.
+The persuasive apps, designs and features that the interviewees identified can be classified into the following categories:

-\textbf{Shopping}: Taobao, Pinduoduo, Xianyu, and JD recommend new purchases based on users' search and typing history.
-Meituan takeaway notifies users according to users' location, profile, and weather forcast.
-Additionally, all these apps send coupons to stimulate new purchases.
-PinDuoDuo uses "free" orders (interactive algorithms) to attract users' attention and encourage users to buy cheap products.

-\textbf{Social media}: Little Red Book integrates purchase links into their online community, making it easy to place orders from the influencers' posts.
-WeChat subscriptions, QQ notifications, Weibo and Douban home page recommend articles and ads based on the user’s viewing history and profile.
+\textbf{Social networking} Little Red Book integrates purchase links into its online community, making it easier to place orders from the influencers' posts.
+WeChat subscriptions, QQ notifications, Weibo and Douban recommend articles and ads based on the users' viewing history and profiles.
+WeChat uses tags, such as ``N friend(s) favourited'' and ``N friend(s) read this article'' to persuade users to click the recommended articles (see Appendix Figure 4(b).
+All these social networking companies incorporated ``like'' buttons in their apps.